IHE/ITI.SeR/SeR.md

 AND

-- Among these authorizations, there is an authorization for each clinical data item identified within the XACMLAuthorizationDecisionQuery (`<Resource>/<Attribute>` elements with `@AttributeId="urn:oasis:names:tc:xacml:1.0:resource:resource-id"` and `"urn:ihe:iti:xds-b:2007:document-entry:repository-unique-id"`).
+- Among these authorizations, there is an Authorization Decision for each clinical data item identified within the XACMLAuthorizationDecisionQuery (`<Resource>/<Attribute>` elements with `@AttributeId="urn:oasis:names:tc:xacml:1.0:resource:resource-id"` and `"urn:ihe:iti:xds-b:2007:document-entry:repository-unique-id"`).